jpmens/mqttcollect/README.md

 names will have the JSON element `tid` from the payload interpolated into their names, and the actual value of the metric will be obtained (`<`) from the specified JSON element (`vel`, `alt`, and `trip` respectively).
+Using this configuration, and assuming a payload with this JSON

+    {"tid": "BB", "vel": 62, "trip": 8246531, "alt": 48}

-Using this configuration, *mqttcollect* could produce the following three metrics for *collectd*:
+*mqttcollect* could produce the following three metrics for *collectd*:

-    PUTVAL tiggr/mqttcollect/gauge-vehicle/BB/speed 1431535440:2.00
+    PUTVAL tiggr/mqttcollect/gauge-vehicle/BB/speed 1431535440:62.00
     PUTVAL tiggr/mqttcollect/gauge-vehicle/BB/altitude 1431535440:48.00
     PUTVAL tiggr/mqttcollect/counter-vehicle/BB/odometer 1431535440:8246531.00